gini/gini-vision-lib-ios/README.md

 ## Branches

-### Master

-Contains the latest stable release of the vision library
+* `master` - Contains the latest stable release of the vision library.

-### Develop

-The bleeding edge branch.
-Contains features actively in development and might be unstable
+* `develop` - The bleeding edge branch.
+Contains features actively in development and might be unstable.

-### Swift-2.3

-Swift 2.3 support.
+* `swift-2.3` - Swift 2.3 support.

-### Swift 3

-Swift 3 support.
+* `swift3` - Swift 3 support.

 ## Author